kyuwon-lee/kyuwon-lee.github.io/_pages/Research.md

 "The Dynamic Revolving Door in Regulatory Agencies."

 ## work in progress
-Who Pays for Protectionism?
-Partisan Enforcement of Buy American Act (with Soohyun Cho and Hye Young You)
+Who Gets Protected from Protectionism?
+Evidence from the Buy American Act (with Soohyun Cho and Hye Young You)

 Leveling the Playing Field: Cutting Red Tape With Bureaucratic Revolving Doors